Skip to content

 Eskdale and Duddon Valley, Cumbria

-With its wide-open spaces and traditional farmsteads, Eskdale and Duddon Valley is a great backdrop for photographing lambs at play.
+Eskdale and Duddon Valley is a great backdrop for photographing lambs at play.
 Amble along the River Esk and spot the traditional Herdwick sheep grazing with their young.
-Please keep your dogs on a short lead to help protect pregnant ewes and lambs.Visit Eskdale and Duddon Valley
+Please keep dogs on a short lead to protect the lambs.Visit Eskdale and Duddon Valley

 Felbrigg Hall, Norfolk

 Take a spring stroll around the estate at Felbrigg and see flocks of ewes and their lambs grazing in the parkland.
-You might even catch one of the Lambing Open Days at the estate's farm.Visit Felbrigg Hall
+You might even catch one of the Lambing Open Days at the estate's farm, which is run by tenant farmers.Visit Felbrigg Hall

 Fountains Abbey, North Yorkshire

-Look out for the sheep and their newborn lambs outside Swanley Grange, and discover the abbey’s historic connections to the wool trade.
-After spotting some woolly lambs, explore the monastic granges and try your hand at some spring activities.Visit Fountains Abbey
+Look out for the sheep and their newborn lambs outside Swanley Grange, and discover the Abbey’s historic connections to the wool trade.
+You can also explore the granges (monastic farms) and try your hand at some spring activities.Visit Fountains Abbey

 Greys Court, Oxfordshire

-Come to Greys Court and see the newborn lambs – just one of the many signs of spring you can enjoy here, along with swathes of bluebells around the estate and apple blossom in the Walled Garden.Visit Greys Court
+Head to Greys Court to see the newborn lambs – just one of the many signs of spring to look out for.
+You can also take in swathes of bluebells around the estate and apple blossom in the Walled Garden.Visit Greys Court

 Kingston Lacy, Dorset